Los Ríos Region: Government and administration

 Valdivia is part of Northern Patagonia as its wild virgin forest embrace the Patagonian Cordillera following the river Calle Calle down to the Pacific Ocean.
 It is known in Patagonia the term " Bosque Valdiviano" referring to the primitive virgin forest found in the cordillera valleys of Valdivia which include dense masses of native trees.
 These Forest are present in some parts of Northern Patagonia both in Chile and Argentina.

-Demography

-In the 2024 census, Los Ríos Region registered a population of 398,230 inhabitants.
-By this number, the region is ranked 13th among Chile's sixteen regions and has a share of 2.1% of the national total.
-42,7% of the region lives in Valdivia, its capital city.
-Los Ríos Region has a large indigenous population, with 24,3% of census respondents identifying as indigenous in 2024.
-It has a large German presence along with Los Lagos Region, due to the German colonization of Valdivia, Osorno and Llanquihue.